NinjaBunny9000/DeepThonk/README.md

 # DeepThonk: A Python bot for Twitch

-Deepthonk is an open-source Python bot framework for Twitch and is currently in development.
+An open-source Python bot framework for Twitch - *currently in development*.
 In it's current version, it's a rewrite of the "OG" version we build on-stream in 2018.
 Some features are missing until we can port them over to the rewrite.

+Deepthonk was Live Coded almost entirely on Twitch, with the help of an amazing community!

 ## Feature Overview